RAMP-PCAR/ramp-pcar-docs/docs/feature-support-en.md

 Only layers with Simple, Class Breaks, or Unique Value renderes are supported.
 See the [Symbology Support](symbology-en.html) page for more details.

-### OnDemand vs Snapshot Layers

-As of version Groundhog, RAMP will support feature layers in either OnDemand or Snapshot mode.
-A layer in Snapshot mode will download every geometry in the layer at startup time, and then will not hit the service again.
-A layer in OnDemand mode will determine what data is appropriate to download every time the extent changes, and apply geometry simplification if it is advantageous.

-Snapshot is great for small feature sets, and scales well for Point geometries.
-It will reduce the load on the map service and give snappier performance.

-OnDemand is more appropriate with larger Line or Polygon geometries, or enormous Point geometries.
-The simplification factor will allow Canada-wide views of complex geometries, and will still give precise detail as a user zooms in.
-Extent changes are a bit more sluggish as the layers need to update.

 [Back To Top](#top)
 {: .text-right}